mozilla/legal-docs/firefox_privacy_notice/en-US.md

 * **Crash reporting**
 {: #crash-reporter .inproduct-link }

-	You have the option to send Mozilla a crash report after Firefox crashes.
-This report contains technical information for us to improve Firefox including why Firefox crashed, the active URL at time of crash, and the state of computer memory during the crash.
-The crash report we receive may include personal information.
+	You have the option to send Mozilla a report with more detailed information after Firefox crashes to help us improve Firefox.
+This includes technical information such as why Firefox crashed, the active URL and the state of Firefox's memory usage at the time of the crash, which may include personal information.
 We make portions of crash reports available publicly at <https://crash-stats.mozilla.com/>).
 Before publicly posting crash reports, we take steps to automatically redact personal information.
 We do not redact anything you may write in the comments box.

 * **SSL Errors**
 {: #ssl-errors }